 We ended the day with a delicious lunch at a nearby Egyptian restaurant.
 After our bellies were full, we embarked upon a wild shopping experience inside the Khan el Khalili bazaar, a traditional Egyptian market.

-After an early morning check-out and flight to Luxor, we were toured and view the well-preserved artifacts of the Luxor museum.
-This was a great museum because it displayed the different monuments from various periods of ancient dynasties.
-It also contained a mummy for one of the famous kings of Egypt called Ahmous.
-This was a great start to our journey through the city of Luxor.
+After an early morning checkout and flight to Luxor, we viewed the well-preserved artifacts of the Luxor museum, which displays monuments from various periods of ancient dynasties.
+It also contains a mummy for one of the famous kings of Egypt called Ahmous.
 After a quick lunch and siesta, we visited the spectacular Luxor, which was definitely a treat at night.

 The tomb of King Tut was by far one of the best.
 Then we made our way over to the Valley of the Queens, where we took in the spectacular views of Queen Nefertiti’s tomb and many more.

 The Valleys were simply fantastic—one of the defining moments in the entire tour.
 No words, books or photographs will prepare you for this experience.
 It was truly a treat.

 That evening we took an exclusive tour of the Chicago House in Luxor and learned about the mission to preserve Egypt’s ancient cultural heritage through documentation.
 We capped the day off with a delicious Egyptian dinner aboard the ship and enjoyed a traditional belly-dancing show.